sugimotot/btsdoc-portal/CONTRIBUTING.md

-## How to Request and Contribute for BitShares Documentation Project
+## How to Request or Contribute for BitShares Documentation Project

 <p align="center">